dbt-labs/docs.getdbt.com/website/docs/docs/deploy/dbt-cloud-job.md

 ### Deployment monitor

-Use the Deployment monitor to gain greater visibility into your deployment health and quickly detect any issues with the improved filtering and sorting capabilities.
-You can now easily curate the view based on environment, prioritizing the ones that matter most, such as Production.
-With pre-filtered lists for in progress and in queue activities, it's quicker and easier to track the relevant activity and stay on top of your deployment status.
+Use the **Deployment Monitor** view for greater visibility into your deployment health and to quickly detect any issues with the filtering and sorting capabilities.
+You can curate the view based on the environment, such as production.
+With prefiltered lists for in progress and in queue activities, it's quicker and easier to track the relevant activity and your deployment status.

 The Deployment monitor is accessible by going to the main dbt Cloud dashboard page or clicking the dbt logo on the upper-left.
 It includes: